car251290/amplifyapp/README.md

 ## Key Concepts
-API – Provides a programming interface that allows communication and interactions between multiple software intermediaries.
+API – Provides a programming interface that allows communication and interactions between multiple software intermediaries. without this API the application will be so different and cannot get data

 GraphQL – A query language and server-side API implementation based on a typed representation of your application.
 This API representation is declared using a schema based on the GraphQL type system.
 (To learn more about GraphQL, visit this page.)